kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 **Route table** - Routing is the action of applying (routing) rules to your network, in this case, to your VPC.

 **Rules** - Rules define the network protocol, allowed IP addresses, and ports to allow the inbound and outbound traffic separately.

+The flow of creating resources here will be: Create route tables → Add routes → Associate route table to subnets.